-This resource is intended to help you understand the Ayurvedic perspective on constipation, and to give you some practical tools to support healthy bowel movements, if you determine that they would be appropriate for you.
-However, if your constipation is unusual for you in its intensity or duration, or if it is occurring more often than occasionally, it is also important that you consult with your primary health care provider.
-If your symptoms are due to a more complex disorder such as Irritable Bowel Syndrome or Crohn’s Disease, you might benefit from reading our more comprehensive guide to healthy elimination.
+This resource is intended to help you understand the Ayurvedic perspective on constipation and to give you some practical tools to support healthy bowel movements, if you determine that they would be appropriate for you.
+However, if your constipation is unusual for you in its intensity or duration, or if it is occurring more often than occasionally, it is also important that you consult with your primary healthcare provider.
+If your symptoms are due to a more complex digestive disorder, you might benefit from reading our more comprehensive guide to healthy elimination.

 What is Constipation?

-Constipation is a condition whereby the stools become difficult to pass, or stop moving altogether for some time.1 However, constipation is typically accompanied by one or more of the following symptoms:1
+Constipation is a condition whereby the stools become difficult to pass, or stop moving altogether for some time.
+However, constipation is typically accompanied by one or more of the following symptoms:

 - Straining during a bowel movement